hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 but we can do better!
 We're trying to build a _general purpose_ data store for key-value data.
 Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially with segregated memory where the memory region's slots are partitioned across independent memory slots and maybe cores?

 One way to leverage this property of partitions is sharding, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
-Java's ConcurrentHashMap` and rust's `DashMap` are great examples of this, careful with your hashing algorithm though! [something something rumble murmur hash](https://en.wikipedia.org/wiki/MurmurHash).
+Java's ConcurrentHashMap` and rust's `DashMap` are great examples of this, careful with your hashing algorithm though!

 A well-known technique in database literature is called fine-grained locking or latching, the general idea is instead of a global mutex we serialise access to specific 'levels', the high-level idea being we want to seperate read access from write access choosing the smallest possible critical sections[^3]: